r3dacted42/ai-benefits-app/README.md

 2. **Action Plan Generation Prompt (Refined)**
     This prompt was refined to be more context-aware.
 Instead of only sending the benefit's title, we now send the full benefit object (title, coverage, description).
 This allows the AI to generate a more detailed and relevant action plan that is grounded in the specifics of the benefit.
     ```
-    Generate a 3-step action plan for an employee to avail the "${benefitInfo.title}" benefit.
+    Generate a 3-step action plan for an employee to avail the """${benefitInfo.title}""" benefit.
-    The benefit has the following coverage: "${benefitInfo.coverage}"
+    The benefit has the following coverage: """${benefitInfo.coverage}"""
-    and description: "${benefitInfo.description}".
+    and description: """${benefitInfo.description}""".
-    Return a JSON array of strings describing the steps, like ["...", "...", "..."] without list numbering.
+    Return ONLY a JSON array of strings describing the steps, like ["1. ...", "2. ...", "3. ..."].
-    Do not include markdown formatting.
     ```

 ## 🛠️ Known Issues & Potential Improvements